 - Elderflower simple syrup is an elegant floral syrup that is a great substitute for St Germain in low-ABV cocktails.

 - Lavender syrup for cocktails adds a gentle floral touch to your mixed drinks.

 - 10 - 15 pcs Dried butterfly pea flowers

-- Add water, butterfly pea flowers, and sugar to a pot.
-Turn on medium heat and bring it to a boil.
-The amount of flowers you need is equal to other loose teas.
+- Add water to a pot and turn on medium heat and bring it to a boil.

-- Once the sugar has dissolved completely, turn off the heat and let the mixture cool down.
+- Add flowers and turn off the heat and let the flowers infuse and cool down.

 - Pour the cooled-down syrup into a jar or syrup bottle and filter out any residue of the flowers with the help of a fine-mesh strainer or, even better, with a tea filter bag.

 - Keep the syrup refrigerated until you want to use it.

 Butterfly pea simple syrup has a very subtle yet earthy flavor with wooden notes, similar to green teas and matcha without bitter notes.